robinmordasiewicz/f5-cnf-lab/module2/task1.rst

 .. container:: topic

-   Container Kubernetes uses namespaces as a mechanism to separate objects within a cluster.
-Create a namespace and make it the default context.
+   Kubernetes uses namespaces as a mechanism to separate objects within a cluster.
+Create a namespace and make it the default context for all kubectl commands.

 #.
 Using kubectl, create the namespace.